Fun for families at Croft Castle this summer

 With ancient woodlands, secret gardens and a homely castle, Croft has everything you need for a fun family day out this summer.

-There are several walks which run through the seven-hundred-acre estate, all of different abilities.
+There are several walks which run through the 1500-acre estate.
 Families with younger children may wish to explore the newly revived Fishpool Valley where water cascades through the woods from pool-to-pool.
-Older children may enjoy the challenge of trekking up Croft Ambrey, an Iron-age hill fort to enjoy the wonderful 360˚ views at the top.
+Older children may enjoy the challenge of trekking up Croft Ambrey, an Iron-age hillfort, to enjoy the wonderful 360˚ views at the top.

 Summer is the best time of year to spot butterflies, creepy crawlies and birds in Croft's parkland.
 Find out what wildlife to look out for this summer here.